Understanding the implications of underinsurance

 What is underinsurance?

 Underinsurance is when you don’t have insurance or when you have coverage but it’s insufficient for your needs.
-If you don’t have insurance and something unexpected happens, you need to finance the loss yourself.2
+If you don’t have insurance and something unexpected happens, you would need to finance the loss yourself.

-If you do have insurance with insufficient coverage and need to make a claim – whether it’s car, house, life, or some other type of insurance – the amount you need to claim is less than the amount you’re eligible for.
-If this occurs you will have to cover your own costs of rectifying the issue or you’ll need to finance the loss yourself.
-While underinsurance means you pay less on premiums, the resulting difference in how much you can claim could exceed what you’ve saved on premiums.
+If you do have insurance with insufficient coverage and need to make a claim – whether it’s car, house, life, or some other type of insurance – the amount you need to claim is more than the amount you’re eligible for.
+If this occurs you will have to cover your own costs of rectifying the issue or you’ll need to finance the loss (or the gap in cover) yourself.
+While underinsurance means you may pay less on premiums than if cover was adequate, the resulting difference in how much you can claim could exceed what you’ve saved on premiums.

 How are Australians underinsured?

-Whether it’s health, car, life, income, pet, or some other type of insurance, it’s possible you don’t have it at all or your current policies are inadequate for your needs.
+Whether it’s health, car, life, income, pet, or some other type of insurance, it’s possible you don’t have cover at all or your current policies are inadequate for your needs.
 We’re exposed to risk in all areas of life: driving on the road, health and lifestyle factors, economic uncertainty, and when travelling overseas.
-Insurance is a great way to minimise exposure to risk, but we don’t always get it right.
+Insurance can be a great way to minimise exposure to risk, but we don’t always get it right.

 The Family Protection Survey recently found 38 per cent of Australian families don’t have life insurance, despite 91.3 per cent of Aussie parents agreeing life insurance cover can ease the burden of a worried mind.

-Nearly a quarter of Aussies were not confident the insurance they have would be enough and only one in three were content they had enough life insurance cover.2 35 per cent of those surveyed said if they died, their families would suffer hardship.
-A typical young family requires $680,000 of life insurance, but the median level of cover is only about $258,000.3
+Nearly a quarter of Aussies were not confident that the insurance they have would be enough, and only one in three were content they had enough life insurance cover.
+35 per cent of those surveyed said if they died, their families would suffer hardship.
+A typical young family could require approximately $680,000 of life insurance, but the median level of cover is about $258,000.

-Research shows the median level of life cover for Australians provides for only 61 per cent of basic needs and 37 per centincome replacement level.3 A large proportion of Australians rely on the life cover provided through super, however; the default level provided through super often doesn’t meet the needs of typical Aussie families.1 The median default level of super cover meets only about half the needs of households with no children, and less than 25 per cent of the needs for families with one child.1 For families with more children, the life cover is even more inadequate.
+Research shows the median level of life cover for Australians provides for only 61 per cent of basic needs and 37 per cent income replacement level.
+A large proportion of Australians rely on the life cover provided through super, however; the default level provided through super may not meet the needs of typical Aussie families.

 Other types of cover